Inductive Representation Learning in Temporal Networks via Causal Anonymous Walks: Additional Experimental Setup Details

-\xhdr{EvolveGCN} The model with code provided \hyperlink{https://github.com/IBM/EvolveGCN}{\textbf{here}} is adapted into our evaluation pipeline.
+\xhdr{EvolveGCN} The model with code provided \href{https://github.com/IBM/EvolveGCN}{\textbf{here}} is adapted into our evaluation pipeline.
 We utilize EvolveGCN-O version since it can capture more graph structural information.
 For most hyperparameters, we follow the default values.
 According to our setting, we sample an equal amount of negative links, which means we set negative\_mult\_training and negative\_mult\_test to 1.
 One central hyperparameter needs to be further tuned is number of previous snapshots used for training and testing.
 We search its optimal value in \{3, 4, 6, 8, 10\} when tuning the model for most datasets.
 Since Enron only contains 11 snapshots, we search its optimal value in \{3,4,5,6\}.

-\xhdr{TGAT} The model with code provided \hyperlink{https://openreview.net/forum?id=rJeW1yHYwH}{\textbf{here}} is adapted into our evaluation pipeline.
+\xhdr{TGAT} The model with code provided \href{https://openreview.net/forum?id=rJeW1yHYwH}{\textbf{here}} is adapted into our evaluation pipeline.
 We use several of their default settings.
 That is, we use product attention, set the number of attention heads to 2, set the number of graph attention layers to 2, and use 100 as their default hidden dimension.
 One central hyperparameter that needs to be further tuned is the degree of their neighbor sampling.
 We search its optimal value in \{10, 20, 30\} when tuning the model.